python/typing/docs/spec/dataclasses.rst

 Converters
 ^^^^^^^^^^

-The ``converter`` parameter can be specified in a field definition to provide a single-argument callable used to convert values when assigning to the associated attribute.
+The ``converter`` parameter can be specified in a field definition to provide a single-parameter callable used to convert values when assigning to the associated attribute.
 This feature allows for automatic type conversion and validation during object initialization and attribute assignment.